MislavJaksic/Knowledge-Repository/Technology/Software/ProgrammingLanguage/Java/Testing/Mockito/SweetMockito/README.md

 ## [Testing made sweet with a Mockito](https://www.youtube.com/watch?v=DJDBl0vURD4)

-Test should be fast.
+Tests should be fast.
-Unit tests should test only one thing.
+Unit tests test only one thing.
-Tests should either always fail or succeed.
+Tests either always fail or succeed.

 Isolate classes to increase reliability.